canjs/canjs/index.md

  - __can.Observe__ - key-value binding
  - __can.Model__ - observes connected to a RESTful JSON interface
  - __can.view__ - template loading, caching, rendering
- - __can.EJS__ - live binding template language
+ - __can.EJS__ - live binding templates
  - __can.Control__ - declaritive event bindings
  - __can.route__ - backbutton and bookmarking support

+It also includes a rich set of supported [extensions and plugins](#plugins).

 ## Get Canned

-CanJS supports jQuery, Zepto, Dojo, YUI and Mootools.
+CanJS's core supports jQuery, Zepto, Dojo, YUI and Mootools.
 Select your download for the library you are using:

  - [can.jquery.js](http://staging.donejs.com/can/dist/can.jquery-edge.js) (8k)